No-Code vs AI Tools vs Outsourcing: Pick Your Build Path

 Best for: Automating workflows between tools without code

-Make and Zapier connect thousands of apps so data flows between them automatically without anyone writing a line of code.
-A new form submission triggers a CRM update, a Slack message, and an email sequence.
-A payment in Stripe triggers an invoice in accounting software and a fulfilment request.
-For non-technical founders, automation tools often replace dozens of hours of manual work per week at a cost of $20 to $50 per month.
+Make and Zapier are not build tools.
+They are the glue between build tools.
+A form submission triggers a CRM update, a Slack message, and an email sequence.
+A Stripe payment triggers an invoice and a fulfillment request.
+For non-technical founders, automation tools replace dozens of hours of manual work per week at $20 to $50 per month.
+Most founders running on no-code platforms use Make or Zapier as the connective layer between apps.

 Glide and Softr